 5. Self-Actualisation – Developing their fullest potential

-Our children are given the learning opportunity to question and discover and sought solutions to their daily queries.
+Our children are given the learning opportunity to question, discover and seek solutions for their daily queries.
 Our S.T.R.E.A.M.
-(Science, Technology, Reading and wRiting, Engineering, Arts and Maths) programme gets our children to query the actual happenings they face around them and to think of the possible outcome of the situation.
+(Science, Technology, Reading and wRiting, Engineering, Arts and Maths) programme gets our children to ask about the actual happenings they face around them and to think of possible outcomes of the situation.

-Take a look at our recent S.T.R.E.A.M. project Kinderland Academy @ Yio Chu Kang centre’s Egg-hatching event which was a result of child-lead learning.
-Our children discovered freshly hatched eggs at the school’s chicken coop and they were intrigued by the discovery.
-They researched on how to identify a fertilised egg, did daily observations and explored the different options of incubation with the support of their teachers.
-Projects as such allow children to be more aware of their personal interests, strengths and weaknesses.
-Teachers can also know how each individual learn best (auditory, visual, kinaesthetic).
+Take a look at our recent S.T.R.E.A.M. project Kinderland Academy @ Yio Chu Kang centre’s Egg-hatching event which was a result of child-led learning.
+Our children discovered freshly hatched eggs at the school’s chicken coop and were intrigued by the discovery.
+They researched about how to identify a fertilised egg, did daily observations and explored the different options of incubation with the support of their teachers.
+Projects such as these allow children to be more aware of their personal interests, strengths and weaknesses.
+Teachers can also know how each individual learn best through their learning styles (auditory, visual, tactile, kinaesthetic).

 Child observing the embryo through egg candling activity.